Tokimune Takeda (1916-1993) was the founder of Daito-Ryu Aiki Budo, and the 3rd son and successor of Sokaku Takeda, and a police detective.

 Due to ill health in the years before his death, the issue of Takeda's successor was left unresolved.
 Many regard Menkyo Kaiden holder Katsuyuki Kondo, who assumed the titles of Daito-ryu aikijujutsu Hombu-cho and Somucho, as... the continuation of the mainline Daito-ryu school.
 Other smaller groups follow various other senior students of Tokimune.

 Aiki-jujutsu focuses on a quick neutralization of an attack.
 It also emphasizes throwing technique and joint manipulation to effectively control or injure an attacker.

 Of particular importance is the timing of a defensive technique to blend with an attack, and use the force of the attacker's movement against them.
 Daito-ryu is noted for it's use of atemi strikes to vital points, to prepare an attacker for jointlocking or throwing.

-There are several organizations that teach Daito-ryu, and each trace their lineage back to Sokaku Takeda through four of his students...
+There are several organizations that teach Daito-ryu Aikijujutsu, and each of them can trace their lineage back to Sokaku Takeda through four of his students...